spoorthi-b/AdventCode2025/day-3/Explanation.md

         ```
             dp[i][k] = dp[i+1][k]
         ```
-Pick the maximum out of these two choices
+Pick the maximum out of these two choices.
 Keep making these three choice till we reach dp[0][12], which would be our answer

 Time Complexity = O(m x n)